Question: What is a PDF File?

 If you find that an application on your PC does try to open the PDF file but it's the wrong application or if you would rather have another installed program open PDF files, see my How To Change the Default Program for a Specific File Extension guide for making that change in Windows.

-There are two main ways to attempt to convert a PDF file to another file type:
+There are three main ways to attempt to convert a PDF file to another file type:

 - Open the PDF file in its default program and choose to save the open file as another file format.

-- Use a File Conversion Online Service or Software Program to convert the PDF file to another file format.
+- Use Calibre (to convert to and from an eBook format) or a different File Conversion Online Service or Software Program to convert the PDF file to some other file format.

-Important: You cannot usually change a file extension (like the PDF file extension) to one that your computer recognizes and expect the newly renamed file to be usable.
-An actual file format conversion using one of the methods described above must take place in most cases.
+Important: You cannot change the PDF file extension to one that your computer recognizes and expect the newly renamed file to be usable.
+An actual file format conversion using one of the methods described above must take place.

 Still Having Problems Opening or Using a PDF File?